Six (musical): Pre-Broadway tour (2019)

 Six made its North American premiere at the Chicago Shakespeare Theater in May 2019, as a "likely Broadway tryout".
-The cast included Adrianna Hicks as Catherine of Aragon, Andrea Macasaet as Anne Boleyn, Abby Mueller as Jane Seymour, Brittney Mack as Anne of Cleves, Samantha Pauly as Catherine Howard, and Anna Uzele as Catherine Parr.
+The cast included Adrianna Hicks as Catherine of Aragon, Andrea Macasaet as Anne Boleyn, Abby Mueller as Jane Seymour, Brittney Mack as Anne of Cleves, Samantha Pauly as Katherine Howard, and Anna Uzele as Catherine Parr.
 The production opened on 14 May 2019, played for an extended run and broke box office records.
 It was announced in August 2019 that the production would tour and transfer to Broadway.
 In late August 2019, the tour moved to the American Repertory Theater in Cambridge, Massachusetts.
 It made its Canadian premiere at Edmonton's Citadel Theatre in November 2019.
 A final performance series was given at the Ordway Center for the Performing Arts in St. Paul, Minnesota.

 Norwegian Cruise Line productions (2019–2024)

 Six was performed on Norwegian Cruise Line ships beginning in September 2019 on the Norwegian Bliss, with a second production beginning in November 2019 on the Norwegian Breakaway.
 The Productions were paused in March 2020 due to the COVID-19 pandemic.
 Performances resumed in September 2021 on the Norwegian Breakaway and in October 2021 on the Norwegian Bliss.
-The productions closed in January and February 2024 respectively.
+The productions of Six the Musical on Norwegian Cruise Line ships ended on January 26, 2024, on the Norwegian Breakaway, and on February 24, 2024, on the Norwegian Bliss.